legacyO7/Aurora/README.md

 ## Limitations
-- Although this utility comes with an AppImage, its functionality is only tested on debian-based distros.
+- Although this utility comes with an AppImage, its functionality is only tested on debian/RHEL-based distros.
 Aurora will work out of the box if the prerequisites are satisfied
 - Battery manager will not work on distros without systemd